College basketball scores, winners and losers: UNC, Alabama win big rivalry games

-College basketball scores, winners and losers: North Carolina, Alabama rally to win rivalry games
+College basketball scores, winners and losers: North Carolina, Kentucky, Alabama rally to win rivalry games

 Hotly contested and dramatic in-state rivalries set the tone for a big Saturday in college hoops